MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/types.md

 ## Tuple Types

 Tuples are a powerful concept used throughout Q# to collect values together into a single value, making it easier to pass them around.
-In particular, using tuple notation, we can express that every operation and callable takes exactly one input and returns exactly one output.
+In particular, using tuple notation, you can express that every operation and callable takes exactly one input and returns exactly one output.

-* Given zero or more different types `T0`, `T1`, ..., `Tn`, we can denote a new  *tuple type* as `(T0, T1, ..., Tn)`.
+* Given zero or more different types `T0`, `T1`, ..., `Tn`, you can denote a new  *tuple type* as `(T0, T1, ..., Tn)`.
 The types used to construct a new tuple type can themselves be tuples, as in `(Int, (Qubit, Qubit))`.
 Such nesting is always finite, however, as tuple types cannot under any circumstances contain themselves.